 Open source tools

-Most of the tools we use are open source.
-In part because I believe that the use of open source software and open data contributes towards a more transparent, rapid and inclusive science, especially in ecology, biogeography and conservation sciences.
-But also because open source tools such as R, GRASS GIS and QGIS are amongst the best tools available today.
-And thanks to the extensive documentation and the incredible support offered by the developer and user communities, it is possible to relatively quickly build simple tools yourself.
+Most of the tools I use are open source.
+In part because I believe that the use of open-source software and open data contributes towards a more transparent, rapid and inclusive science, especially in ecology, biogeography, and conservation sciences.
+But also because open-source tools such as R, GRASS GIS and QGIS are among the best tools available today.
+And thanks to the extensive documentation and the remarkable support offered by the developer and user communities, it is possible to relatively quickly build simple tools yourself.
 I have created a few tools in the past years, which I am glad to share below.

 The GRASS addons I have created or contributed to are listed below.
 For installation you should preferably use the extension manager (g.extention or via GUI).
 If that doesn’t work, see the download link (and see here for installation instructions).
 For the full list of addons available for GRASS GIS, see here.

-Compution of the multivariate environmental bias, which compares the medium environmental conditions in an area (e.g., a country) to those in a subset of that area N (e.g., the protected areas in that country).
-It thus provides a measure to estimate how well conditions in the subset of an area represents conditions in the whole area, or the other way around, how biased the distribution of the subset is in environmental space. manual page
+Computation of the multivariate environmental bias, which compares the medium environmental conditions in an area (e.g., a country) to those in a subset of that area N (e.g., the protected areas in that country).
+It thus provides a measure to estimate how well conditions in the subset of an area represents conditions in the whole area, or the other way around, how biased the distribution of the subset is in environmental space.
+Manual page

 Computes diversity indices based on 2 or more input layers representing species (or other categories being used).
-Indices currently implemented are the Renyi entropy index and a number of specialized cases of the Renyi enthropy, viz.the species richness, the Shannon index, the Shannon based effective number of species (ENS), the Simpson index (inverse and gini variants), and pielou’s eveness. manual page
+Indices currently implemented are the Renyi entropy index and a number of specialized cases of the Renyi entropy, viz.the species richness, the Shannon index, the Shannon based effective number of species (ENS), the Simpson index (inverse and Gini variants), and Pielou’s evenness.
+Manual page

 Function to compute the variance inflation factor (VIF) and the square root of the VIF.
 The variable with the highest VIF will be dropped and the VIF will be recomputed.
-This will be repeated till an user-defined VIF threshold value is reached. manual page
+This will be repeated until a user-defined VIF threshold value is reached.
+Manual page

-GRASS GIS addon (available on github) to uploads raster values and labels at positions of vector points to the vector attribute table. manual page
+GRASS GIS addon to uploads raster values and labels at positions of vector points to the vector attribute table.
+Manual page

-Export categories and corresponding colors as QGIS colour file or csv file.
-Non-existing categories and their colour definitions will be removed. manual page
+Export categories and corresponding colors as QGIS color file or CSV file.
+Non-existing categories and their color definitions will be removed.
+Manual page

-Evaluate how well a modeled probability distribution predicts an observed distribution using all or restricted set of background / absence points. manual page
+Evaluate how well a modeled probability distribution predicts an observed distribution using all or restricted set of background / absence points.
+Runs a R script in the background, so R needs to be installed manual page

-Spatial data layers often come with standard legend / colour keys, which provides the visualization and even meaning to the data.
+Spatial data layers often come with standard legend / color keys, which provides the visualization and even meaning to the data.
 As a side note, try to avoid the latter!
-Unfortunately, they are often shared in proprietary format which cannot be used in other programs and are not human readable.
-To avoid vendor lock in and to enable everybody to use it is therefore preferable to share color and legend keys in an open format that is also human readable (i.e., text based files).
-See this github page for some examples.
+Unfortunately, they are often shared in proprietary format which cannot be used in other programs and are not human-readable.
+To avoid vendor lock in and to enable everybody to use it is therefore preferable to share color and legend keys in an open format that is also human-readable (i.e., text-based files).
+See this GitHub page for some examples.

 ZIM-wiki export templates

-Zim-wiki is a graphical text editor to notes in the form of wiki pages.
+Zim-wiki is a graphical text editor for notes in the form of wiki pages.
 A great feature of Zim-wiki is that you can easily export the notebook (or part of it) as a website.
 You can thereby use export templates to determine how the webpages will look like.
-The current website is an example of an website written in Zim (with some scripted post-processing).
 Below you can find export templates that you can use for your own websites.